SarthakJShetty/Arm/README.md

 - Added a data logger which creates .txt file to store the data of a given user.
 - Formatted the data logger, removed the Recording Number tab.
 - New "dev" branch to be added.
+- (DEV) Trying to decode COM signals obtained from Processing.

 ##### Note:
 The older version of the repository was deleted due to a lot of unresolved merging issues.
 This repository will be updated henceforth.